 It’s not the best blender on earth but it is able to do its job of making smoothies.
 For less than $100, I am not expecting much.
 Some features of the blender could be further improved to make it more user-friendly.
 But overall, it is an average-performing mid-range blender.
 I don’t think I can find another 1000 watt blender for less than $100.
 So I’m not complaining.
 But given a choice, I would have probably bought the Nutribullet blender or save up for a Vitamix blender.

-Updates (19 Jan 2020): I am starting to encounter problems with this blender.
-Hate to say this but this is the worse blender I’ve used in my life.
-I always have to spend time removing the jar from the base unit.
+Updates (19 Jan 2020): Unfortunately, I am starting to encounter problems with this blender.
+I hate to say this but this is the worse blender I’ve used in my life.
+Whenever I use it to blend my green smoothie, I always have difficulty in removing the blender jar from the base unit.
+So I emailed Aztech about the problem (as the blender is still under guarantee) and they mentioned that I have to personally bring the blender to their service centre in Ubi to have it checked.
+What a bummer!
+I didn’t make a trip there as I lived way too far from their service centre.

 Do you use a blender?
 Let me know in the comment box below if you enjoy using your own blender!